-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide English learners, LTEL, low-income, foster youth, and students with disabilities are served by this action.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-3.4 Action: Access to Nutrition Need: Food scarcity for our highly mobile English Learners, LTELs, low-income, and foster youth students is a serious concern.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Food scarcity for our highly mobile English learners, LTELs, low-income, and foster youth students is a serious concern.
 We intend to provide nutrition for all students.
-We think this will help mitigate the drop-out rate, which is the non-completer rate for our independent study program.
-The non-completer rate is currently 5.97%.
-Teachers and parents provided feedback indicating that they support the value having access To address this, we will ensure that students have access to quality nutrition at the school or even delivered, if necessary.
-Students cannot learn well when they are hungry, so we will continue to provide food services and/or other means for them to receive sustenance.
+We think this will help mitigate the drop-out rate, which is the Non-completer rate for our independent study program.
+The Non-completer Rate is currently 5.97%.
+Teachers and parents provided feedback indicating that they support the value having access provide food services and/or other means for them to receive sustenance.
 Throughout the school day, teachers and staff are diligent about the nutritional needs of students.
 They are quick to provide food, daily.
 Students also ask for food as needed.
-These actions will decrease non-completer rates for our English Learners, LTEL, low-income, and foster youth student population.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-We expect that these actions will have a positive impact on the average non-completer rate, which will stay below 10% for all of our students.
+These actions will decrease non-completer rates for our English learners, LTEL, low-income, and foster youth student population.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis. which will stay below 10% for all of our students.
 We will also consider input from the parents, students, and teachers.
-Scope: Schoolwide 4.1 Action: Community/Parent Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and To ensure our continued success, we hope to see an increase in parent participation.
-We will continue to provide a Community Liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI through organizing on-site activities and events.
-We will closely monitor progress on our parent participation count so that they are above the enrollment amount.
+4.1 Action: Community/Parent Liaison and meaningful school activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
+According to our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
+As shown in the metrics section above, we expect the participation counts to be above enrollment.
+To ensure our continued success, we hope to see an increase in parent participation.
+We will continue to provide a Community Liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI students through organizing on-site activities and events.
+We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive impact on students.
+This action is on an ongoing basis, throughout the school year.
+The support of the Community Liaison is designed to meet the needs associated with increasing parent involvement of English learners, low- income and foster youth.
+However, because we We will closely monitor progress on our parent participation count so that they are above the enrollment amount.
+We will also consider input from the parents, students, and teachers.